The Comedy of Errors

 How we cite our quotes:

-[Within] What needs all that, and a pair of stocks in the
+E. ANTIPHOLUS You'll cry for this, minion, if beat the door down.
+LUCE [Within] What needs all that, and a pair of stocks in the town?
+(3.1.59)

 Luce, the kitchen maid, appeals to law and order (in the form of the town stocks).
 She thinks law and order will solve whatever trouble is currently being stirred up by the seemingly crazy men outside.
 Again, it’s evidence that law and order fall short of being able to deliver justice and right all wrongs.